mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ### Pre-Trained Models
 One of the successful techniques in developing ML models is the use of pre-trained models and transfer learning.
-Instead of building a custom model and train it from scratch, we can use state-of-the-art pre-trained models and fine tune them for our applications.
+Instead of building a custom model and train it from scratch, we can use state-of-the-art pre-trained models and fine-tune them for our applications.
 Such models were trained on a large dataset and can boost the performance of your task once fine-tuned.
 Here is an example of defining a resnet18 model:

 ```python